jackadam1981/ChromeEc/docs/write_protection.md

 ## Hardware Write Protect {#hw_wp}

-On modern Chrome OS devices, the Cr50 (aka GSC / TPM) provides a "hardware write protect" GPIO that is connected to the AP SPI flash, EC SPI flash, EEPROM, and FPMCU via a [GPIO][write_protect_gpio].
+On modern Chrome OS devices, the Cr50 (a.k.a.
+GSC / TPM) provides a "hardware write protect" GPIO that is connected to the AP SPI flash, EC SPI flash, EEPROM, and FPMCU via a [GPIO][write_protect_gpio].
 This "hardware write protect" can only be disabled with servo or suzyq (["CCD open"]) and